fernandoperez21/datasciencecoursera/CodeBook.md

-## Cleaning and Getting Data course project code book
+# Cleaning and Getting Data course project CODE BOOK

-# Columns in output file
+## Columns in output file

 The columns included in the output file are listed below: